 ALLIEDSIGNAL DESIGNEES TERM OF OFFICE EXPIRING IN BIOGRAPHICAL INFORMATION LAWRENCE A. BOSSIDY, 64 2000 Chairman of the Board and Chief Executive Board of the combined company until April 1, 2000 or his earlier retirement.
 Mr. Bossidy became Chief Executive Officer of AlliedSignal in July 1991 and Chairman of the Board in January 1992.
 He previously served in a number of executive and financial positions with General Electric Company, a diversified services and manufacturing company, which he joined in 1957.
 Mr. Bossidy was Chief Operating Officer of General Electric Credit Corporation (now General Electric Capital Corporation) from 1979 to 1981, Executive Vice President and Sector Executive of GE's Services and Materials Sector from 1981 to 1984, and Vice Chairman and Executive Officer of GE from 1984 until he joined the Company.
 He is a director of Champion International Corporation, J.P.
 Morgan & Co.
-Incorporated and Merck & Co., Inc.

-Executive Vice President of Kraft Foods, Inc.
+Incorporated and Merck & Co., Inc. Mr. Bossidy has been a director of AlliedSignal since 1991.
+ANN M. FUDGE, 48 2000 Executive Vice President of Kraft Foods, Inc. Ms. Fudge joined General Foods USA in 1986 and held several planning and marketing positions before being appointed Executive Vice President and General Manager of the Dinners and Enhancers Division in 1991.
+In 1994, she was named President of Kraft General Foods' Maxwell House Coffee Company.
+In 1995, Ms. Fudge assumed her current position, while continuing to head the Maxwell House Coffee Division as General Manager.
+She became President of Kraft's Maxwell House and Post Division in 1997.
+Kraft is the multinational food business of Philip Morris Companies Inc. Ms. Fudge is a director of General Electric Company and Liz Claiborne, Inc.